csy2013/freedgo/source/manual/console.md

 `desc` | Description
 `options`| Options

 An argument `args` will be passed into the function.
 This is the argument that users type into the terminal.
-It's parsed by [Minimist].
+It's parsed by [Online Diagram Drawing].

 ## Options